jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 # Marx and Ruling Ideas

-In many ways McLuhan's analysis is parallel to Marx's account of the peculiar characteristics of "Ruling Ideas" which distinguish themselves from the ideas of other classes because they are experienced **not** as ideas belong to a class, but as the Norm, the Moral, the Rational, and the Natural.
+In many ways McLuhan's analysis is parallel to Marx's account of the peculiar characteristics of "Ruling Ideas" which distinguish themselves from the ideas of other classes because they are experienced **not** as ideas belonging to a class, but as the Norm, the Moral, the Rational, and the Natural.

 Marx write: